Get your out-of-stock strategy ready before Black Friday hits. Here’s how top brands avoid losing out on revenue this holiday season.

-By displaying this key information in all the right places, the customer knows what they’re signing up for by purchasing the backordered product.
+By displaying this information in all the right places, the customer knows what they're signing up for by purchasing on backorder.

 Making the estimated shipping date obvious and ubiquitous makes it clear to the customer that they should expect to receive the product in the future.

-In our experience selling on backorder with a few world-class brands, customers don’t mind the delay in shipping.
+And in our experience selling on backorder with world-class brands, customers don't mind the delay in shipping.
 They prefer waiting for a product to be delivered over not being able to purchase it in the first place.